 Where to hang them depends on a few things.
-First, you should consider what you want to store on the shelves.
-Do you want to store dishes, serving pieces, dry goods or decorative items?
+The first thing to consider is what you want to store on the shelves.
+Do you want to store dishes, serving pieces, dry goods or decorative objects?
 This will help you determine the spacing of the shelves.

 Second, you need to consider the location in relation to your kitchen cabinets.
 It’s important to consider both the lower cabinets and the uppers if you have them.

 There are some great places to buy finished floating shelves and some tricks to mounting them.
 As always, a picture is worth a thousand words.
 Check out the examples I’ve got with two shelves and three below and it will help you decide where to place YOUR shelves.